Chile

 Irarrázabal said that he preferred a constitutional model in which environmental protections are distributed across all levels of government, rather than using the rights of nature as a line to dictate all decisions.

-Subscribe to the most trusted business intelligence platform in Latin America.
-Let us show you our solutions for Suppliers, Contractors, Operators, Government, Legal, Financial and Insurance.
+Subscribe to the leading business intelligence platform in Latin America with different tools for Providers, Contractors, Operators, Government, Legal, Financial and Insurance industries.

 Subscribe to Latin America’s most trusted business intelligence platform.

-Get key information on thousands of projects in Latin America, from current stage, to capex, related companies, key contacts and more.
+Get critical information about thousands of Water & Waste projects in Latin America: what stages they're in, capex, related companies, contacts and more.

-• Project: Capricornio
+• Project: ENAPAC

 • Current stage: Blurred

-• Updated: 9 hours ago
+• Updated: 4 weeks ago

-Other companies in: Political Risk & Macro
+Other companies in: Water & Waste (Chile)

-Get key information on thousands of companies in Latin America, from projects, to contacts, shareholders, related news and more.
+Get critical information about thousands of Water & Waste companies in Latin America: their projects, contacts, shareholders, related news and more.